yugokato/pytest-data-loader/README.md

 ### 2. Parametrize file data — `@parametrize`
 `@parametrize` is a file loader that dynamically parametrizes the decorated test function by splitting the loaded file content into logical parts.
-The test function will then receive the part data as loaded data for the current test.
+Each part is passed to the test function as a separate parameter.

 ```python
 # test_something.py